oraichain/bitcoin-bridge/README.md

 2. Shut down your running node.

-3. Restart your node with `nomic start`.
+3. Restart your node with `oraibtc start`.

 Your node will automatically perform the upgrade on Friday, October 7 at 17:00 UTC.